esphome/esphome-docs/components/lock/index.rst

   Defaults to ``false``.
 - **entity_category** (*Optional*, string): The category of the entity.
   See https://developers.home-assistant.io/docs/core/entity/#generic-properties
   for a list of available options.
-Requires Home Assistant 2021.11 or newer.
 Set to ``""`` to remove the default entity category.
 - If MQTT enabled, All other options from :ref:`MQTT Component <config-mqtt-component>`.

 .. _lock-lock_action: